Stress is a common feeling during pregnancy. Physical discomforts and other changes in your daily life can cause stress during pregnancy.

 What causes stress during pregnancy?

-The causes of stress are different for every woman, but here are some common causes during pregnancy:
+The causes of stress are different for every woman, but some common causes include:

-- You may be dealing with the discomforts of pregnancy, like morning sickness, constipation, being tired or having a backache.
+- Dealing with the discomforts of pregnancy, like morning sickness, constipation, being tired or having a backache.

-- Your hormones are changing, which can cause your mood to change.
+- Changes in your hormones, which can cause your mood to change.
 Mood swings can make it harder to handle stress.

 What types of stress can cause pregnancy problems?